fcolasante/thingsboard-tutorial/LoRaWAN.md

 First of all, you need to `git pull` or `clone` this repository.
-*If you have not done it yet, I suggest you do it.*
+*If you have not done the previous tutorials, I suggest you do it.*

 In this tutorial, you will use this 2 folders:
 - `device/riot/sensors_lora`
 - `brokers/TTN_BT_Gateway`

-The other folders are useful for previous tutorials
+The other folders are useful for previous tutorials.
 ## Setup TTN

 1. Create an account on [TheThingsNetwork](https://account.thethingsnetwork.org/register)